learn-co-students/modification-nested-routes-lab-v-000/README.md

 ## Instructions

-1. Using nested resources, set up routes and controller actions to create new `song` records through an `artist`. **Hint:** Don't forget to update the strong parameters.
+1. Using nested resou
+2. rces, set up routes and controller actions to create new `song` records through an `artist`. **Hint:** Don't forget to update the strong parameters.
 2. Set up routes and controller actions to support editing a `song` as a